rems-project/sail/sailcov/README.md

 ### Colour options

-`sailcov -h` will list the available options for the colours used in the output.
+`sailcov -help` will list the available options for the colours used in the output.
 The hue and saturation for the colours used for covered and uncovered code can be individually set.
 Alternatively the default red/green colours for uncovered/covered can be swapped for a